FDio/csit/docs/report/csit_framework_documentation/csit_design.rst

 Test Lifecycle Abstraction
 --------------------------

-A well coded test must follow a disciplined abstraction of the test lifecycles that includes setup, configuration, test and verification.
-In addition to improve test execution efficiency, the commmon aspects of test setup and configuration shared across multiple test cases should be done only once.
-Translating these high-level guidelines into the Robot Framework one arrives to definition of a well coded RF tests for FD.io CSIT.
+A well-coded test must follow a disciplined abstraction of the test lifecycles that includes setup, configuration, test and verification.
+In addition, to improve test execution efficiency, the commmon aspects of test setup and configuration shared across multiple test cases should be done only once.
+Translating these high-level guidelines into the Robot Framework, one arrives to definition of a well-coded set of RF tests for FD.io CSIT.
 Anatomy of Good Tests for CSIT:

 #.
 Suite Setup - Suite startup Configuration common to all Test Cases in suite: